ShunSakurai/check_forbidden/README.md

 - Come up with the idea

 ## Contribution
-This is just a personal project and I do not really know what kind of contribution I may get.
-Any [feedback](https://app.asana.com/-/share?s=132227284282305-bvBtn99BajlghI1nePsyD62jRMGpbZdaHxdnO7Qps8Y-29199191293549) and contribution is welcome!
+This is just a personal project and I do not really know what kind of contribution I may get.Any [feedback](https://app.asana.com/-/share?s=132227284282305-bvBtn99BajlghI1nePsyD62jRMGpbZdaHxdnO7Qps8Y-29199191293549) and contribution is welcome!

 Dear colleague translators and PMs, please help me brush up my English on this page.